rspamd/rspamd.com/doc/configuration/upstream.md

     serv1.example.com,serv2.example.com

-You can also specify custom ports if they differ from the default ones (e.g. `53` for DNS):
+If the ports you need to use are different from the default ones, you have the option to specify custom ports.
+For example, you can use `53` for DNS:

     serv1.example.com:8080,serv2.example.com

-It is also possible to define upstreams priorities (described later), but in this case you must also specify a port number:
+Later on, it will be explained how to define the priorities of upstreams.
+However, if you choose to do so, you must also indicate a port number.:

     127.0.0.1:53:10,8.8.8.8:53:1

-Unix sockets (starting with `/` or `.`) can also be specified, but priorities are not supported:
+You can specify Unix sockets by starting with either `/` or `.`.
+However, please note that priorities are not supported in this case.:

     /tmp/rspamd.sock,fallback.example.com

-Upstreams line can be separated by commas or by semicolons in any combination.
-You can prepend rotation algorithm to the upstreams line to override the default rotation method (specific for each upstream list definition):
+The upstreams line can be separated by commas or semicolons in any combination.
+Additionally, you can prepend a rotation algorithm to the upstreams line to override the default rotation method (specific for each upstream list definition):

     master-slave:127.0.0.1:53:10,8.8.8.8:53:1